user-cube/devops-cheatsheet/docs/ci-cd/argocd/ldap-integration.md

 ## Prepare secrets

-First we need to create our LDAP secrets in order to configure LDAP.
+First, we need to create our LDAP secrets to configure LDAP.
 Pick LDAP Bind Password and LDAP Bind DN.
 You can do that by executing the following command:

 ```bash
 echo "INSERT_BIND_DN_HERE" | base64